The 7 Best Rifle Slings of 2026: Hands-On Tested & Reviewed

 The adjustment system uses a repurposed ladder lock and a low-profile pull tab, which gives you quick, effortless control over sling tension.

 If you need to tighten it up, just pull the tab.
-Need to loosen?
-A quick grab of the adjustment toggle, and you’re back in business.
-It’s intuitive, fast, and requires minimal movement—exactly what you want in a high-stress situation.
+If you need to loosen it, a quick grab of the adjustment toggle, and youโre back in business.
+Itโs intuitive, fast, and requires minimal movement – exactly what you want in a high-stress situation.

 I liked that no modifications were required.
-While some slings that practically demand you take a pair of scissors and a lighter to them just to make them usable, the Edgar Sherman Sling is ready to go right out of the package.
-The ends are already sewn and folded over, so there’s no need to double back webbing or melt anything to prevent fraying.
+Some slings require you to take a pair of scissors and cut them down to size just to use, but the Edgar Sherman Sling is ready to go right out of the package.
+The ends are already sewn and folded over, so thereโs no need to double back webbing or melt anything to prevent fraying.

 It might not have quite as much range of motion as the Viking Tactics or the cushiness of a padded sling, but for most shooters, it strikes the perfect balance between function and simplicity.